-You will receive a confirmation e-mail for your session, which will take place Monday, July 17, from 2:00 to 3:30 p.m.
+You will receive a confirmation e-mail for your session, which will take place Tuesday, January 14, from 1:00 to 2:30 p.m.
 ET.

 We recommend you join using the Zoom application by clicking on the link provided in the confirmation e-mail.

-We also enabled an audio-only dial-in option for the webinar.

-Call-in number: 1-888-924-3239

-Webinar ID: 160 483 9902

-Passcode: 619395

 Please direct any questions to our organizational e-mail address at AWD-Grants@faa.gov.